elmohandes2002/case_study_chatbot/README.md

 uv run streamlit run app.py
 ```

-Open http://localhost:8501, enter a name in the sidebar, and start chatting.
-To see long-term memory, chat for a bit, click **New session**, and say "Hi".
+Open http://localhost:8501, enter a name in the sidebar (this can be updated later to a proper sign up system, for now it functions as a username which will be used in another session to retrieve data about the client), and start chatting.
+To see long-term memory, chat for a bit, click **New session**, or reopen http://localhost:8501 and enter the same username and say "Hi".

 On first start, the backend builds `data/dubizzle.db` from `data/cars.xlsx` and applies the pre-computed enrichment in `data/enrichment.json`, so **no API calls are spent on setup**.